Some say…it’s the single greatest musical instrument ever invented.

 With the bridge itself, the most popular woods are either rosewood or ebony (just like with fretboards).

-And while the material used does matter somewhat, the far more import factor that determines the end result is the precision with which these two metrics are aligned:
+And while the material used does matter somewhat, the far more important factor that determines the end result is the precision with which these two metrics are aligned:

 - Action – which is done by adjusting the height of the strings using both the nut and bridge, and ultimately determines the distance that a string must be pressed in order to be fretted.